logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 - **downscale_wait_time** (Number) The time to wait before removing unused resources.
 Defaults to `300`.
 - **max_workers** (Number) The maximum number of workers created by auto scaling.
 Defaults to `10`.
 - **min_workers** (Number) The minimum number of workers created by auto scaling.
 Defaults to `0`.
-- **standby_workers** (Number) The percentage of standby workers to be always available during auto scaling.
+- **standby_workers** (Number) The percentage of workers to be always available during auto scaling.
 If you set this value to 0 new workers will only be added when a job or a notebook requests the resources.
 This attribute will not be taken into account if you set the minimum number of workers to 0 and no resources are used in the cluster, instead, it will start to take effect as soon as you start using resources.
 Defaults to `0.5`.

 <a id="nestedblock--autoscale--gpu_workers"></a>